Articles in This Series

 With parametric models, the coefficients of the terms are called the parameters, and are usually designated by the Greek letter beta and a subscript (e.g., β1 … βn).
 In regression problems, the parameters are called regression coefficients.

 Many models also include an error term, indicated by the Greek letter epsilon.
 Simply stated, this error term is meant to account for the difference between the model’s predicted value and the actual observed value for a given set of input values.

 Understanding the concept of model parameters is very important for supervised learning because machine learning differs from other techniques, in that it learns model parameters automatically.
-It does this by estimating the optimal set of model parameters that best explains the relationship between the response variable and the independent feature variables through optimization techniques, as discussed in chapter one.
+It does this by estimating the optimal set of model parameters that best explains the relationship between the response variable and the independent feature variables through optimization techniques, as discussed in the first article.

 In regression problems, a p-value is assigned to each of the estimated model parameters (regression coefficients), and this value is used to indicate the potential predictive influence that each coefficient has on the response.

 Coefficients with a p-value greater than some chosen threshold, typically 0.05 or 0.10, are often not included in the model since they will most likely not help explain (predict) the response.
 This is one key way to perform feature selection with parametric models.